joshuaxchang/joshuaxchang.com/src/content/camphora/website.md

 ---
 title: "Building a Thoughtful E-commerce Experience"
-description: "A journal of the design choices and technical challenges in creating a digital storefront"
+description: "The design choices and technical challenges in creating a digital storefront"
 order: 2
 ---